jgressier/cfdtools/docs/cli.md

 `cfdwrite_ic3` is a shortname for last current IC3 writer, namely `cfdwrite_ic3v3`.

-## automatic format detection
+## Automatic Format Detection

 For all `cfd*` tools, generic file input is supported by an automatic detection of file format through its file extension.
-If extension is not the required of missing, one can force format with `--fmt <format>`
+If the extension is missing or unknown, one can force format with `--fmt <format>`

 - IC3 format with either `.ic3` extension or `--fmt IC3` option. v2 or v3 detection is automatic.
 - GMSH format with `.msh` extension or `--fmt GMSH` option. v2.x or v4.x detection is automatic.

+## cfdwrite_vtk

+## cfdwritecube

+## ic3probe_plotline